 The AJS Division provides the opportunity for submissions in the areas of professional development and field building.
 Because the AJS Division is intended for a distinct group of submissions that do not categorically fit into other academic divisions, the committee will only accept submissions that identify the AJS Division as its primary division.
 The program committee will review these proposals.

 We welcome panels, roundtables, and individual papers that engage with all areas of Disability Studies.
 We seek submissions by scholars, activists, and artists involved in disability studies in all fields and periods, and we encourage multidisciplinary engagements.
 We invite presenters to explore the ways in which disability intersects with gender, race, sexuality, class, religion, and nationalism.

 |The Disability Studies Division welcomes proposals exploring real-life experiences of people living with disability, as well as written, visual, audio, and kinesthetic representation of disability.
 Possible topics may include disability justice, disability culture, ableism in the Jewish world, LGBTQ+ and disability, and Crip Judaism.|

 Bible and the History of Biblical Interpretation

-The Holocaust Studies division encourages individual papers and panels informed by comparative and interdisciplinary approaches.
+The Holocaust Studies division encourages panels and individual papers informed by a variety of approaches, including microhistorical, comparative and interdisciplinary ones.

 Interdisciplinary, Theoretical, and New Approaches